hanubeki/hanubeki-lemmy-themes/README.md

-# hanubeki-lemmy-themes
+# hanubeki-piefed-themes
-* Full Bootstrap CSS theme with addition for Lemmy and PieFed
+* Full Bootstrap CSS theme with addition for PieFed
 * Flat design, inspired from Material You
-* 4 color schemes, auto/manual light/dark modes
+* 4 color schemes, light/dark modes preferences
 * Mobile friendly (if instance owner installs these themes)

 ## 5
-These files are themes for [lemmy-ui](https://github.com/LemmyNet/lemmy-ui) 0.19.6 and [PieFed](https://codeberg.org/rimu/pyfedi/) v1.0.0, based on Bootstrap 5.3.7.
+These files are themes for [PieFed](https://codeberg.org/rimu/pyfedi/) v1.0.0, based on Bootstrap 5.3.8.

-Caution: theme names were changed to `hanubeki-*` to `hlt-*`, to support [LemmyNet/lemmy-ui#2638](https://github.com/LemmyNet/lemmy-ui/pull/2638).

 ## Preview
+TODO: Change images to screenshot from PieFed

 ### hanubeki-cold
 ![hanubeki-cold](/preview/hanubeki-cold.png)